 In AY 2021-22, the Council on Academic Personnel (CAP) recognized the importance of establishing criteria to evaluate excellence and impact of community-engaged scholarship.
 In doing so, CAP communicated that it understood that community-engaged scholarship in diverse fields will be expressed through a diverse range of work products in relation to diverse public partners.
-For this reason, CAP invited deans to organize working groups to establish criteria for evaluating community- engaged scholarship applicable to their individual school/division.
-This document originated with Dean Brett Steele and was completed under Interim Dean Lionel Popkin of the School of the Arts and Architecture, building on the pilot document authored in the division of Social Sciences.
-To that effort we add 'community-engaged artmaking' to the discussion, as creative work has already been established as a viable output for faculty within the University of California.
+For this reason, CAP invited deans to organize working groups to establish criteria for evaluating community-engaged scholarship applicable to their individual school/division.
+This document was prepared by Jan Berry Baker, James Bass, Regina Carter-Garnett, Nina Eidsheim, and Helen Rees and builds upon the pilot documents authored in the division of Social Sciences and the School of Arts and Architecture.